dev-build-deploy/release-me/README.md

 | --- | --- | --- |
 | `contents` | `write` | Required to create new GitHub Releases (and push tags) |

+## Contributing

+If you have suggestions for how release-me could be improved, or want to report a bug, open an issue!
+We'd love all and any contributions.

+For more, check out the [Contributing Guide](CONTRIBUTING.md).

+## License

+- [GPL-3.0-or-later AND CC0-1.0](LICENSE) © 2023 Kevin de Jong \<monkaii@hotmail.com\>

 [Conventional Commits]: https://www.conventionalcommits.org/en/v1.0.0/